How to manage projects with remote teams

 This is probably the most unique to how we are working today.
-Leaning on our video calls and other collaboration tools is key to keeping a disconnected team working remotely, on the same page.
+Leaning on our video calls and other collaboration tools is key to keeping a disconnected team working remotely and on the same page.
 Explore current tools for communicating and posting documents and choose the best ones for your team’s unique needs.
 And once you have the right tools, encourage active participation.

 Step 7: Maintain relationships

 In this step, TRUST is key!
 Creating an open environment with transparency will help build that trust.
-Be effective with your person communications by adding a personal touch to all of them.
+Be effective with your personal communications by adding a personal touch to all of them.
 And, as with any group, you will have conflict.
 Manage it by assessing it like an iceberg.
 There are issues above the surface that show themselves and are easy to identify.
 And then there is all that is going on underneath.
 Get to anything under the surface by asking questions.

 Step 8: Adapt!

 Keeping a positive attitude is how you adapt to whatever a project throws at you.
-And these means understanding the ebb and flow of every project and striving for balance.
+And this means understanding the ebb and flow of every project and striving for balance.
 As the leader, you need to respond and enforce that everyone maintains a positive attitude as well.

 Other nuggets of wisdom:

 - Demonstrate openness to coaching and an engagement level that far exceeds expectations.